 Green caterpillars aren’t a species but a variant of color.
 Now, meet a common garden visitor, the ‘Tomato Hornworm’.

-Often spotted in North America, the Tomato Hornworm is quite a sight.
+Tomato Hornworm—A Garden Pest Often spotted in North America, the Tomato Hornworm is quite a sight.
 Sporting a green body that stretches 3 to 4 inches, a red horn-like structure on the head is quite an identifier.
-Keep an eye out for eight, white, V-shaped markings for an easy identification.
+Keep an eye out for eight white, V-shaped markings for easy identification.
+Fond of munching on tomato leaves and fruits, these guys can be quite a headache for gardeners.
+Their ability to eat copiously and to multiply rapidly leads to significant damage in gardens and farms.

 Dealing with Green Caterpillars